Skip to Main Content Skip to Footer Toggle Navigation Menu

 Minor Requirements

 The Environmental Studies minor consists of 5 courses (20 credits) in Environmental Studies.
-These courses should have the ENVI designation or cross-list.
+These courses should have the ENVI designation or cross-listed.
 At least one course should fulfill either the college general distribution requirement in social science or humanities/fine arts, and one should be a natural science course with a lab section.
 The five courses may not include internships or independent studies.
 Courses from study away may be counted with permission of the department chair.